Document Automation

 Control workflow transitions using flexible business rules with Common Expression Language (CEL):

-// Allow access to vendor profiles for users in procurement or legal
+// Allow access to agent ledgers for users in secops or auditing

-// Restrict sensitive financial data to senior analysts
+// Restrict sensitive vulnerability data to principal engineers

 now.getHours() >= 9 && now.getHours() < 17